cromicron/covid_systematic_review/README.md

 - `env.yml`: A file to configure the virutal environment necessary with Anaconda.
 - `README.md`: This file, containing an overview of the project and instructions for running the code.
 - `robotsearch/`: Directory containing an adapted version of the external [repository](https://github.com/tarensanders/robotsearch) robotsearch to automate selection of randomized controlled trials.
+- `protected.zip`: The purpose of this directory will be explained later in this project

 ## Running the Code